gmac/schema-stitching-handbook/curating-descriptions-and-fields/README.md

   reviews: [Review]
 }
 ```

+While these annotations are unsightly at the subservice level, they solve several problems:

+- Types and fields are identified as _deliberately_ undocumented so that they do not inadvertantly introduce competing descriptions that override the canonical ones.
+- The location of canonical descriptions are identified throughout the service architecture for all teams to reference.

 With these sorts of annotations in place, `typeMergingOptions` can define a programatic strategy for resolving type and field descriptions.
 For example, here we'll collect the first available description without an `IGNORE` prefix for each element across subschemas: